 A Partnership for Bird Conservation

-The Rio Grande Joint Venture is a public-private partnership conserving birds, their habitats, and the ecosystems that support wildlife and people across our binational region (shown in the map below).
-Our partnership is one of twenty-five Migratory Bird Joint Ventures that form a conservation network that covers most of the continental U.S. and portions of Mexico and Canada.
+The Rio Grande Joint Venture (RGJV) is a migratory bird conservation partnership of both public and private entities dedicated to conserving birds, their habitats, and the ecosystems that support wildlife and people across a large binational region (shown in the map below).
+The partnership is one of twenty-five Migratory Bird Joint Ventures that form a conservation network covering most of the continental U.S. and portions of Mexico and Canada.

 Coordination, Structure, and Funding

-The Rio Grande Joint Venture Management Board is made up of key representatives from state and federal agencies and non-governmental organizations in the U.S. and Mexico that are focused on conservation of wildlife, natural resources, land, and water.
-The Management Board provides overall leadership, guidance, resources, and support to partners to ensure that we reach our bird and habitat conservation goals.
+The Rio Grande Joint Venture Management Board is made up of key representatives from state and federal natural resource agencies and non-governmental conservation organizations in the U.S. and Mexico.
+The Management Board provides overall leadership, guidance, resources, and support towards achieving bird and habitat conservation goals.

 The logos below represent our Management Board members.